Do you struggle with figuring out the right way to feed your cat? Are you asking yourself, "Should I free feed my cat?"

 Advantages: Your cat can eat multiple small meals per day on their own schedule.
 A key to success for free feeding is place the right amount of dry food for a cat for only one day at a time in the bowl.

-The bottom line: While free feeding can lead to extra weight if not correctly managed, there are ways to allow free feeding that keeps your cat's weight and food take into account.
+The bottom line: While free feeding can lead to extra weight if not correctly managed, there are ways to allow free feeding that keep your cat's weight and food intake into account.
 Make sure to properly measure the amount of food necessary for them for the day.
 When the food is gone, don't fill it back up until the next day.
 This will teach your cat to feed throughout the day, rather than gobble it all down at once.

 Combination Feeding

-Mixed feeding can be defined as serving canned food as a twice-daily meal and dry food is freely available.
+Combination or mixed feeding can be defined as serving canned food as a twice-daily meal and dry food is freely available.

-Disadvantages: Combination feeding, like free feeding, can often lead to overeating and obesity, so it is important to measure the food out and not refill them bowl until the next day.
+Disadvantages: Combination feeding, like free feeding, can often lead to overeating and obesity, so it is important to measure the food out and not refill the bowl until the next day.
 If you have multiple cats it can be difficult to monitor each one's total food intake, so any form of free feeding may not be the best option.

 The bottom line: Both wet and dry food have advantages and disadvantages, when it comes to your cat.
 For instance, cats diagnosed with certain medical conditions — such as urinary and kidney issues — might benefit from the higher moisture content in wet food.
 Dry food, meanwhile, is better for a cat's teeth and is easier to store.

-Kara Murphy
+Kara Murphy Kara Murphy

 Kara Murphy is a freelance writer and pet parent who lives in Erie, Pa.
 She has a goldendoodle named Maddie.